rocky-linux/documentation/docs/books/nvchad/nvchad_ui/using_nvchad.md

 Once we place the cursor at the beginning of the part we want to select, we use the keys <kbd>CTRL</kbd> + <kbd>v</kbd> to enter the V-BLOC (Visual Block) mode.
 Now moving with the cursor we will see that our selection will be highlighted.
 At this point we can work on the selected part of the text.

 If we want to copy the selection to the clipboard we will use the <kbd>y</kbd> key.
-If we want to delete iti, the <kbd>d</kbd> key.
+If we want to delete it, the <kbd>d</kbd> key.
 Once the operation is done, the text will no longer be highlighted.
 For an overview of all the operations that can be performed in Visual Mode you can consult the help directly from the editor with <kbd>SHIFT</kbd> + <kbd>:help Visual-Mode</kbd>.

 ![Help Visual Mode](../images/help_visual_mode.png)